slviajero/tinybasic/MANUAL.md

 In the core language set 26 static variables with names A-Z are supported.
 The Apple 1 languages set has two character variables, arrays and string variables.

 There is a set of examples program in examples/00tutorial.
-They are reffered to here as "the tutorial".
+They are referred to here as "the tutorial".

 ## Core language set